 1. How To Select The Right Pears

 Ripe-to-fall pears are the best to pick.
 If the skin of the fruit is bright and glossy, do give it a miss.
-Rather go for the ones that are matte golden in color, featuring a nice fragrant and having a little soft neck.
+Rather go for the ones that are matte golden in color, featuring a nice fragrance and having a little soft neck.

 A good pear should be firm enough (not too stiff).
 The skin of the fruit must be even as well as damage-free.
 Even if it has a bit of russet (brownish patches) on the skin, go for it as there will be nothing wrong with the flavor or the benefits of the fruit.